-Have you read the new reports on the hazards of spray tanning?
+Have you read the FDA warnings about the hazards of spray tanning?
 DHA, what’s used to darken the skin and found in every self tanning formula, has been shown to be dangerous when inhaled by the FDA.
 But I already knew that..

 Let me back up a few years.

 In early 2010 I went to an airbrushing class in L.A, they also had a spray tanning machine that I fell in love with and bought so I could spray my brides tan before their weddings.
 It was a hit.
 Everyone wanted a tan and the system was so easy to use and the color it gave was so pretty that I was tanning clients almost daily during my busy season.
 I used a walk in shower in a rarely used bathroom in our basement for the tanning sessions where I always had the fan running so it would suck up the fumes.
 Perfect right?
 Not so much.